google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 Why niacinamide is popular for teen skin

-Teenage acne is often made worse by harsh routines - strong scrubs, drying treatments, or using too many active products at once.
+Teenage acne is often worsened by harsh routines, strong scrubs, drying treatments, or using too many active products at once.
+Niacinamide works differently.
+It supports barrier function and helps regulate visible inflammation rather than aggressively exfoliating or drying the skin.

-Studies show it can help improve the skin barrier by supporting natural lipids in the outer layer of the skin (Tanno et al., 2000).
-That matters because when the barrier is damaged, teen skin often becomes more irritated and breakout-prone.
+Studies show it can help improve the skin barrier by supporting the production of natural lipids in the outer layer of the skin (Tanno et al., 2000).
+This is important because when the barrier is compromised, teen skin often becomes more irritated and breakout-prone.

-Research suggests niacinamide can help with inflammatory acne, which is one reason it is so widely used in acne-prone skincare (Shalita et al., 1995).
+Research suggests that niacinamide can support skin prone to inflammatory breakouts, which is one reason it is widely used in acne-focused skincare (Shalita et al., 1995).

 Why teenage skin needs a gentle approach

-Teen skin is already going through major hormonal changes.
+Teen skin is already undergoing significant hormonal changes.
 Oil production increases, breakouts become more common, and skin can become more reactive.

 A barrier-supportive ingredient like niacinamide is often better suited to teenagers than harsh, stripping solutions (Tanno et al., 2000).